datopian/playbook/onboarding/first-steps/README.md

 We want our documents to look neat and coherent so we set up default styles for Datopian.
 Follow the steps below to set up default styles for your documents in Drive.

-* Go into  [Doc Style Template](https://docs.google.com/document/d/1oOMD9l0fRpYKiYd0zf0MQsiP8URce3WFSPUHmYGN428/edit) (Drive: *All -> Handbook -> Style Guide -> Datopian)*
+* Go into  [Doc Style Template](https://docs.google.com/document/d/1oOMD9l0fRpYKiYd0zf0MQsiP8URce3WFSPUHmYGN428/edit) (Drive: *All → Handbook → Style Guide → Datopian)*
-* Then, click the menu item *Format - Paragraph Styles - Options - SAVE as my default styles*
+* Then, click the menu item *Format → Paragraph Styles → Options → SAVE as my default styles*

 Test it:

 * Create a new document
 * Start writing.
-* Check the styles are correct: compare with the styles in the template
+* Check the styles are correct: compare with the styles in the template.

 ## Calendar